Statement of Intent: PSHE

 - Become healthy and fulfilled individuals

-PSHE will be taught through the three core themes: Health and Wellbeing, Relationships and Living in the Wider World.
-Each theme is then separated into three topics.
-Health and Wellbeing is taught through the topics Healthy Lifestyles, Growing and Changing and Keeping Safe.
-Relationships is taught through the topics Feelings and Emotions, Healthy Relationships and Valuing Differences.
-Living in the Wider World is taught through the topics Rights and responsibilities, Environment and Money.
+PSHE will be taught through six core themes: Me and My Relationships, Valuing Difference, Keeping Myself Safe, Rights and Responsibilities, Being My Best and Growing and Changing.
 The objectives allocated for each of these topics have been taken from the PSHE Association Programmes of Study, which meet and go beyond the statutory requirements that take effect in 2020.
-Every learning opportunity from the PSHE Association’s Programme of Study is covered at least once within the primary phase and usually more often than once, to help build a spiral programme of learning year on year.
-Teachers are supported in the planning of lessons to meet the Programmes of Study objectives by the SCARF scheme.
+Every learning opportunity from the PSHE Association’s Programme of Study and the DfE Relationship curriculum is covered at least once within the primary phase and usually more often, to help build a spiral programme of learning year on year.
+Teachers are supported in the planning of lessons to meet the objectives by the Coram Life Education SCARF scheme.

 The SMSC and British Values curriculum is largely taught through our PSHE curriculum but will feature across other subject areas when appropriate.
-Our PSHE curriculum is enriched further through whole school opportunities such as Values assemblies, pupil parliament, befrienders, house and sports captains and special events such as Wellbeing Week and Wellbeing Days.
+Our PSHE curriculum is enriched further through whole school opportunities such as Values assemblies, pupil parliament, befrienders, wellbeing ambassadors and house and sports captains.
+Enrichment opportunities are also used, such as special days or weeks (for example First Aid Day or Anti-bullying Week).